 Designated at Local level : Ocean Drive/Collins Avenue District, 1986

 Community Planning and Development

 This is a 3-story domestic building in the Art Deco style with Streamlined Moderne influences built in 1940.
+The building is rectangular in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are stucco.
 The building has a flat with parapet roof.
 Windows are replacement aluminum single-hung sashes.
 Windows are paired on the west elevation.
 There is a single-story, four-bay open porch characterized by an integrated (under the main) roof with fluted stuccoed posts.
 Four-bay wide porch recessed into building wraps around the southwest corner of the building; Single-colored terrazzo floor.
 Primary entryway for the retail shop on the first floor level is centered on the porch; Primary entryway for hotel is tucked away on the south elevation.
 There is a three-story, rear, extension addition.
 Addition of 100 hotel rooms to original 42 apartments.